stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.2.3 Group Channel

-Standard and Extended channels opened within one particular connection can be grouped together to be addressable by a common communication group channel.
+Mining and/or Standard Channels opened within one particular connection can be grouped together to be addressable by a common communication group channel.

-Whenever a Standard or Extended Channel is created, it is always put into some Group Channel identified by its `group_channel_id`.
+Every mining channel is a member of a group identified by its `group_channel_id`.
-Group Channel ID namespace is the same as Standard and Extended Channel ID namespace on a particular connection.
+Group Channel ID namespace is the same as Mining Channel ID namespace on a particular connection.

 All channels under the same Group Channel (Extended and Standard) MUST have the exact same size for the full Extended Extranonce (`extranonce_prefix` for Standard Channels, or `extranonce_prefix` + `extranonce` for Extended Channels).